Computing - Topologies

 It can only be sent in one direction at a time only.

-In a bus network, why can only one computer trasmit data successfully at a time?
+In a bus network, why can only one computer transmit data successfully at a time?

 Because otherwise you’d get data collisions.